 If you’re speaking about someone senior or elder, use an honorific by replacing nouns, verbs, or adjectives with courteous forms.
 Otherwise, you’ll come out as rude.

 Also, per their culture, Koreans use formal or casual speech depending on the occasion.
-Therefore, it displays respect for the persons they are speaking to or about by utilizing the speech levels.
+Therefore, it displays respect for the people they speak to or about by utilizing the speech levels.

 There are seven levels of politeness in Korean.
-Fortunately, you’ll only need to learn 3-4 of them for everyday conversation.
+Fortunately, you’ll only need to learn 3-4 for everyday conversation.

-You need to change the politeness of your verb and adjective conjugation.
+Changing the politeness of your verb and adjective conjugation would be best.
 This depends on who you’re conversing with.

 Honorifics, a concept that might deter foreigners from learning Korean, are hard to grasp because of a lack of clarity and structure.